simonmeister/simple-pacman/README.md

 Control by pressing and holding up/down/left/right arrow keys.

 # Acknowledgements
-Over 80% of the code was written by me, some of the UI and sound code was written by [Nicolas Acero](https://github.com/Nsteel).
+Some of the code was written by [Nicolas Acero](https://github.com/Nsteel).